godotengine/godot-website/collections/_article/godot-3-vr-and-ar-support.md

 ![2](http://www.openhmd.net/wordpress/wp-content/uploads/2017/09/Godot-OpenHMD-Research.png)

 [OpenHMD](http://www.openhmd.net/) is a great open source project that enables cross platform support for a number of major headset without relying on pre-installed SDKs.
-Especialy on Linux this project shines as it allows you to use hardware that isn't supported on Linux by their hardware vendors.
+Especially on Linux this project shines as it allows you to use hardware that isn't supported on Linux by their hardware vendors.
 But equally on Windows it brings in native support for devices such as the NOLO VR controllers and even the PSVR headset!

 The module we are building for Godot is still very experimental and incomplete but I'm putting it in the mix here as it would be good to have people offering a helping hand to further complete it.
 It may change drastically before we're done with it.
 You can find the current version of the OpenHMD GDNative module in the [godot_openhmd](https://github.com/BastiaanOlij/godot_openhmd) repository.